-- Asking the parent how they intend to pay rent and provide for their children.
+Asking a parent or guardian how they intend to afford rent and provide for their children.

 The only exception to the familial status protection applies to communities for the elderly.
 Senior communities may legally turn away families with children.
 However, the property has to be for the explicit purpose of serving the elderly and a minimum of 80% of the units must be occupied by persons 55 of age and older.